hwasly/plugins/net/sslh/README.md

 ## Operation

-The plugin can be managed from Services -> SSLH in the OPNsense UI.
+The plugin can be managed from Services -> SSLH in the HWasly UI.

 To begin, enable SSLH, define at least one listen address, and define a desired target protocol.